Get information on free home repairs or loan programs.

 The first place to call may be your local community action agency.
 They are a great resource to use in order to learn about any loan products that may be available to you.
 Both home buying and repairs repair programs may be run.
 Find a details on home repairs and loans from community action agencies.

 Senior citizens can also try calling an agency on aging office.
 These non-profit centers oversee a number of programs, some of which may address the safety and repair of your home.
 Some agencies may even coordinate volunteers from the community or local businesses that can help the elderly with addressing minor home improvements.
-Click more senior assistance.
+Find more details on senior assistance.